TylerSpears/config_files/cheat_sheet.md

 `prefix + < `: moves current window one position to the left `prefix + > `: moves current window one position to the right

+`prefix + I`: installs new plugins from GitHub or any other git repository.
+Refreshes TMUX environment `prefix + U`: updates plugin(s)
+`prefix + alt + u`: remove/uninstall plugins not on the plugin list

 ## vim

 `\`: leader character